-Epicor Identity Provider (IdP) is an optional, OAuth based authentication service for Epicor applications and customer portals that is included with our Epicor cloud service.
-It provides organizations with a centralized multifactor authentication (MFA) and single sign on (SSO) services to help your organization regulate, control, secure, and streamline the way users access the Epicor applications and customer portals for which they have access rights.
+Epicor Identity Provider (IdP) is an optional, OAuth-based authentication service for Epicor applications and customer portals that are included with our Epicor cloud service.
+It provides organizations with centralized multifactor authentication (MFA) and single sign-on (SSO) services to help your organization regulate, control, secure, and streamline the way users access the Epicor applications and customer portals for which they have access rights.
 Administrators can use this tool to configure MFA, SSO, and password policies for your organization.
 If you choose to leverage Epicor IdP, please be aware that it is not yet available for all applications or portals.

 For your reference, the Epicor Identity Provider for Kinetic 2021.1 Quick Start Guide is available on the EpicWeb customer documentation portal.

 What is the password policy associated with Kinetic in the cloud?

 Epicor has established minimum password and lock-out policies to maintain security standards for our customers, on industry best practices.

 Customers can manage the specifics of their organizational password policies beyond foundational compliance with the Epicor standard minimums.
 Passwords must contain at least eight characters and three types of characters—including uppercase letters, numbers, special characters, etc. Epicor requires customers to prompt users to set new passwords within three login attempts.